GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-101/index.md

 Also for Web USB, a fix to support [`SameObject`] for related attributes within `USBDevice`.
 The specification change can be found [in a PR to the draft spec](https://github.com/WICG/webusb/pull/212).

-Dedicated workers loaded from a secure (HTTPS) origin yet instantiated by insecure (non-HTTPS) contexts are no longer considered secure.
+Dedicated workers loaded from a secure (HTTPS) origin, yet instantiated by insecure (non-HTTPS) contexts, are no longer considered secure.
 This means that inside such worker contexts:
 - `self.isSecureContext` is now `false`.
 - `self.caches` and `self.storageFoundation` are no longer available